 Is LARPing an Insult or a Compliment on TikTok?

 It depends entirely on context and delivery.
-In most cases, calling someone’s behavior a LARP is critical, it implies they’re performing rather than being genuine.
+In most cases, calling someone’s behavior a LARP is critical, implying they are performing rather than being genuine.
 However, the word has softened over time as self-deprecating usage has normalized it.

 Related Slang Terms Used Alongside LARPing on TikTok

-LARPing sits in a cluster of related internet slang that deals with authenticity, performance, and online identity.
-Understanding this cluster helps you read comment sections more accurately:
+LARPing sits in a cluster of related internet slang that deals with authenticity, performance, and online identity:

 | Slang Term | Meaning | Relationship to LARPing |